Free-Nations-Region/NationStatesAPIBot/README.md

 - Add refounded nations to pending (done)
 - Revoke Permission Command (done)

+- Get all (in FNR) eligible to voters
+- Generate a List of (EVC like OVC) amount: number of eligible voters
 - Get Nations that were endorsed by a nation (endorsed) (on cache only) (and nne too)

 - Stats about success of manual and automatic recruitment -> - (send, skipped, failed, pending count) for total from dump and db
 - Maybe (- Polls)